-BCT have issued updated Covid-19 advice which means field surveys can be undertaken this year, with some limitations.
-The summary for Somerset is on our website, with the full updated advice on the BCT website.
+BCT have issued Covid-19 advice so field surveys can continue this year, please see the latest advice on the BCT website.

 This survey aims to find out how noctule, serotine, common pipistrelle and soprano pipistrelle are faring across the UK.